-- 1. Self-employed workers as defined in article 2, paragraph 2 (h), shall be entitled to all the rights provided for in part IV of the Convention with the exception of such rights which are exclusively applicable to workers having a contract of employment. - 2.
+- 1. Self-employed workers as defined in article 2, paragraph 2 (h) of the present Convention, shall be entitled to all the rights provided for in part IV of the Convention with the exception of those rights that are exclusively applicable to workers having a contract of employment. - 2.
 Without prejudice to articles 37 and 52 of the present Convention, the termination of the economic activity of the self-employed workers shall not in itself imply the withdrawal of the authorization for them or for the members of their families to stay or to engage in a remunerated activity in the State of employment except where the authorization of residence is expressly dependent upon the specific remunerated activity for which they were admitted.